…NCDMB, BYSG to build IPP

 The leadership of the Ijaw Youth Congress (Central Zone) has apologized for staging a demonstration against the Nigerian Content Development and Monitoring Board (NCDMB), in Yenagoa, Bayelsa State, over unfounded allegations that the Board had moved its core operations to Abuja and Lagos and was taking other actions inimical to the state’s interests.

 Youths from the IYC Central Zone, numbering over 100 had invaded the NCDMB headquarters at Opolo on August 31st.
-They pulled down part of the perimeter fence and disrupted work, alleging also that the headquarters building project had been slowed work deliberately.
+They pulled down part of the perimeter fence and disrupted work, alleging also that the headquarters building project had been slowed down deliberately.

 Chairman, IYC Central Zone, Barr.
 Tare Porri who led the demonstration returned to the Board on Monday on a courtesy visit and apologized for the group’s ill-advised conduct.
 He explained that their action was not targeted at the Executive Secretary, Engr.
 Simbi Wabote, as the issues predated his appointment in September 2016.